Topics, K

 Kontsevich Integral > see integration.

-Koopman-von Neumann Formalism > s.a. dissipative systems [Koopman operator]; Yang-Mills theories.
+Koopman-von Neumann Formalism > s.a. approaches to classical mechanics.

 > And quantization: see approaches to quantum mechanics; canonical quantum mechanics; geometric quantization.

-Korteweg-de Vries Equation > see integrable systems.
+Korteweg-de Vries Equation > see types of integrable systems.

 Kovalevskaya Top > see systems in classical mechanics.